Alethic (Conceptual) Modalities

 • Stealing is morally wrong is logically equivalent to it’s morally obligatory not to steal.

-• The opposite of equivalence is contradictory pairs.
+• The opposite of equivalence is contradictory pairs of propositions.

-• Two propositions are contradictories if they necessarily have opposite truth-values.
+• Two propositions are contradictories if each logically entails the negation of the other, which is to say that they necessarily have opposite truth-values.

-• E.g. All swans are white and some swans are not white are contradictories
+• For example, all swans are white and some swans are not white

 Compatibility, Incompatibility, Contraries, and Subcontraries

-• Two propositions are logically incompatible (or contraries) just in case it’s logically impossible that they both be true; and logically compatible otherwise.
+• Two propositions are logically incompatible (or contraries) just in case it’s logically impossible that both are true; and logically compatible otherwise.

 • Thus, McCormick is tall is logically incompatible with McCormick is short and compatible with McCormick is under seven feet tall.

-• Two propositions are subcontraries if it’s logically impossible that they both be false.
+• Two propositions are subcontraries if it’s logically impossible that both are false.

 • The traditional problem of free will and determinism presupposes that free will and determinism are logically incompatible.
 One proposed solution has been to claim that there is no problem by arguing that free will and determinism are compatible.